itsbrunodev/party-game-sentences/README.md

 wouldYouRather();
 /* {
   sentence: 'Would you rather have the ability to fly or be invisible?',
-  choice: {
-    one: 'have the ability to fly',
+  choices: ['have the ability to fly', 'be invisible'] } */
-    two: 'be invisible'
-  }
-} */
 ```